yhu59/yhu59.github.io/README.md

 <html>
 <h1>Yanxiang "Jimmy" Hu's Personal Website</h1>
   <p> Email: yhu59@jhu.edu</p>
-  <p> I am Jimmy, a Chemical and Biomolecular Engineering and Biology student at Johns Hopkins intersted in immunoengineering and medicine.
-I am passionate about the connections between chemistry and biology, specifically in regards to the immune system and seeing those applications in real life through collaboration.
-I am currently looking for clinical research positions and opportunities to work in the healthcare setting.</p>
+  <p> I am Jimmy, a recent graduate of Johns Hopkins University, who is intersted in immunoengineering and medicine.
+I am passionate about the connections between chemistry and biology, specifically in regards to the immune system and seeing those applications in real life through collaboration. </p>

 <h2>Recent Updates and News </h2>
   <p> Spring 2023: Attended 2023 AIChE Mid-Altantic Regional Conference in Blacksburg, Virginia, and presented research! </p>